DubPlus/DubPlus/src/js2/README.md

 `./utils/` - **I'll probably rename this.** Place all non-UI building logic and utilities here.

-## Write tests for everything
+## Write tests for non-ui building logic as much as you can

 ### Unit Testing
 At least everything in the utils folder should be unit tested.

-### Integration Testing
-We're using Puppetteer and Jest to login into Dubtrack.fm, load the script, and perform integration testing in the actual environment

 ## Creating new menu items